unicef/giga_gigacounts_frontend/README.md

 ```

 Then, login in B2C with the user that you create in Azure.
 Remember, that you have to configure the same users in your database.

 ---

+## TODO (Improvements)

+- Get the smart contract of the secondaryTokens based on the getCurrencies of the database, to remove the tokens environment variable.

+---